RULE 1: RULES

 6.1 MAJORITY NEEDED

 A majority of Commissioners elected and physically present shall constitute a quorum.
 No business shall be transacted without the presence of a quorum, except to adjourn or recess.
-By prior arrangement, Commissioners may attend and vote at meetings via a teleconference or video conference, provided that a quorum as defined above is present.

 RULE 7: ELECTION OF A CHAIRPERSON AND VICE CHAIRPERSON